 Remove any empty sections for the current release

-Add a new empty template for the next release (template below)
+Add a new empty template for the next release above (template below)

-Once the release PR is merged ensure all CI passes
+Once the release PR is merged, wait until all CI passes

-If anything fails, please go read the respective action’s log output and configuration file to reverse engineer your way to a fix/soluton.
+If something fails, don’t panic.
+Please go read the respective workflow’s logs and configuration file to reverse-engineer your way to a fix/solution.

 Use the following template for a clean changelog after the release:

-All Blacks’s automation workflows use GitHub Actions.
+All of Black’s release automation uses GitHub Actions.
 All workflows are therefore

 .github/workflows directory of the Black